 The appeal of using this type of service is the savings you might get since you won’t have to pay a commission to your agent.
 You will have to devote more time and effort to marketing your home.

 Some flat-fee MLS listing services include:

-Remember that attempting to sell your house yourself is a huge undertaking.
-You might sell your home for less than it’s worth because you don’t have professional guidance.
-That’s why using services like iBuyer is recommended.
+Please remember that trying to sell your house yourself is a huge undertaking.
+You might sell your home for less than it’s worth because you need more professional guidance.
+That’s why using iBuying services is recommended.

 Frequently Asked Questions

 We’ve covered “what is the MLS in real estate,” but you might have more questions about how the MLS works.
 Read on to browse the most frequently asked questions on the topic.

 What Would Happen if There Wasn’t the MLS?